-This legal responsibility normally means compensating the victim for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
+If a negligent driver violates a safety law and causes a collision, he or she may be responsible for damages as a matter of law.
+This legal responsibility means compensating the victim for economic losses, such as medical bills, and other losses, such as pain and suffering damages.

 Other times, the manufacturer may be responsible for the crash.
 In these situations, the strict liability rule usually applies.
-If victim/plaintiffs establish cause, manufacturers are automatically liable for the damages mentioned above.
+If the victim/plaintiffs establish cause, manufacturers are automatically liable for the damages mentioned above.

 Manufacturers are strictly liable for design defects and manufacturing defects.
 Computer programming errors are an example of a design defect.
 These cars should never be on the road.
 Other times, the vehicle itself is well-designed.
-But the car company takes illegal shortcuts during the manufacturing process or uses cheap materials which render the vehicle unfit for service.
+But the car company takes illegal shortcuts during the manufacturing process or uses cheap materials, which render the vehicle unfit for service.

 If you or a loved one was injured by an autonomous vehicle, we are here to help you find the reimbursement you need and deserve and to fight the insurance and manufacturing companies for what is rightfully yours.
 For a free consultation with an experienced personal injury attorney in Grand Rapids, contact the Buchanan Firm at (800) 272 – 4080.